martindstone/pagerduty-cli/README.md

   -u, --urgency=high|low|use_support_hours|severity_based  The urgency of incidents in the service

+  -u, --useauth=useauth                                    Use the saved REST API token with this alias

   --Gc=any|all                                             Do content-based alert grouping.
 Specify the fields to look
                                                            at with --Gf and choose 'any' or 'all' fields.